networkedsystems/MaMIMO_indoor/README.md

 (Insert link from kuleuven website) <br>

 3. Each .m file loads a matrix H variable which contains the channel collected for the specific scenario.
-This matrix

-The configuration of the matrix H variable is [Antennas,Symbols,Subcarriers,User].
+The configuration of the matrix H is [Antennas,Symbols,Subcarriers,User].

 3. This dataset is opened to the academic community for research.
 If the data is used in your publication, please cite our paper as follows: <br>